ibm-cloud-docs/solution-tutorials/hpc-eda.md

 ## Specify the cloud cluster configuration
 {: #specify-cloud-cluster-configuration}

-With the {{site.data.keyword.cloud_notm}} CLI now configured, you can get the scripts and use the CLI to gather the information that you need to set up and use the automated provisioning and cloud cluster setup scripts.
+With the {{site.data.keyword.cloud_notm}} CLI now configured, you can get the LSF hybrid cloud scripts and use the CLI to gather the information that you need to set up and use the automated provisioning and cloud cluster setup scripts.

-1. The scripts that you will be using reside on Github.
-To use them you will clone them from the Github repository.
-2. Start the process by copying the tf_inventory.in file to tf_inventory.yml.
+1. Start the process by copying the tf_inventory.in file to tf_inventory.yml.
 See [The tf_inventory.yml file parameters](#tf_inventory-parameters).
 3. Save the configuration file and create a backup copy.

 ### The tf_inventory.yml file parameters